Financial-Times/origami/README.md

 - `oLazyLoadImage($class)` applies a fade in effect when image elements are loaded
 - `oLazyLoadPlaceholder($class)` provides basic styles for creating placeholder elements

-## Troubleshooting
-_This is a good place to put problems that come up repeatedly_

-### The thing with the thing isn't working
-Fix it by turning it off and on again

-## Contributing
-If your component is particularly complicated (image sets fall into this category) then a contributing section or even a contributing.md might be useful.

 ---